webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-implementation/index.md

 This is a more recent version of our tag.
 It's an asynchronous tag, i.e. non-blocking, but with masking until loaded/failed.
 This approach therefore has the visual impact of a synchronous tag (nothing shown to users at least until the tag fires), but does allow the rest of the page to continue loading in.

-It addreses some of the concerns of our default approach, but does carry it's own challenges/tradoffs too.
+It addresses some of the concerns of our default approach, but does carry it's own challenges/tradeoffs too.

 ``` html
 <script type="text/javascript">